speedie-de/dwm/README.md

 - dwm.sizeicon:             16
 - dwm.spacingicon:          5
 - dwm.status:               xshbar
-- dwm.decorhints            1
+- dwm.decorhints:           1
+- dwm.vertpad:              0
+- dwm.sidepad:              0

 I know that seems like a lot but if you're unsure, there's an example file.
 To use a .Xresources file, simply install xrdb and add xrdb /path/to/.Xresources to .xinitrc Or if you're using a display manager, add it to the autostart function in config.def.h.

-It also has a configuration file which after compiling should be in ~/.config/dwm-applications.
-This file is sourced by the SHCMD function in dwm and MUST be POSIX compliant.

-This file does not allow you to add any more keybinds but it does allow you to change what applications to use or change arguments.

 ### Important
 - This build does not keep object files or config.h.
 Those are automatically deleted after a successful compile.
 If a compile is not successful, they will not be deleted.
 If that's the case, do NOT edit config.h because if you do and it compiles successfully then your changes will be lost.
 - This build REQUIRES libXft-bgra.
 If you don't know what that is, it's a patched build of libXft which fixes a bug which causes dmenu to crash when displaying certain characters.
+That can be installed through make <distro>-libxftfix

 ### Keybinds
 NOTE: These are case-sensitive.
 This means "s" and "S" for example will NOT do the same thing.

-Applications
+- Applications
 - Alt+Shift+Enter   | Opens a terminal
 - Alt+Shift+Colon   | Opens a dmenu prompt
+- Alt+Shift+d       | Opens 'cordless' in a terminal
 - Alt+Shift+s       | Opens 'maim' to take a screenshot and copies it to the clipboard using 'xclip'
 - Alt+Shift+f       | Opens the defined file manager
 - Alt+Shift+w       | Opens the defined web browser